ethereum-optimism/optimism/specs/rollup-node.md

 as the "fault proof window", as after this time the block can no longer be challenged by a fault proof.

 L1 Ethereum reaches [finality][l1-finality] approximately every [12.8 minutes][consensus-time-params].
 L2 blocks
-generated from finalized L1 blocksare "safer" than most recent L2 blocks because they will never disappear from the chain's history because of a re-org.
+generated from finalized L1 blocks are "safer" than most recent L2 blocks because they will never disappear from the chain's history because of a re-org.
 However, they can still be challenged by a fault proof until the end of the fault proof window.